Hair Loss (Alopecia) From Radiation Treatment

 Is the hair loss permanent?

 Hair loss caused by radiation therapy may be temporary or permanent.
 At lower doses, hair loss is often temporary, but at higher doses, hair loss can be permanent.
-Your physician or nurse can discuss whether the anticipated hair loss is expected to be temporary or permanent, based on the planned dose of radiation.
+Your provider can discuss whether the hair loss is expected to be temporary or permanent, based on the planned dose of radiation.
 Each patient's situation is unique, however, and it is not possible to guarantee regrowth of hair even at lower doses of radiation therapy.
-Hair loss caused by chemotherapy is typically temporary.
+Hair loss caused by chemotherapy is often temporary.

 When regrowth occurs, there may be changes in texture and color.
 It is common for hair to grow back curlier than it was; however, a change of color is less common.

 What can I do if hair loss is expected with my radiation therapy treatment?

 Each person responds differently when learning that they may experience hair loss.
 There is no right or wrong response.
 What's important is to do what you feel comfortable with, to do what is right for you.
 If you expect to lose the hair on your head during your cancer treatments, the following tips may be helpful:

 - If your hair is long, cutting it shorter may help decrease the impact of your hair loss when it occurs.

 - Some people find it easier to deal with hair loss by shaving their heads before hair loss occurs.